chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

     **inv(ᚦ)** = ("s", "t", "e", "p", σ, "o", "n", σ, "n", "o", σ, "p", "e", "t", "s")

 In the case of *ᚠ*, it's *inv(ᚠ)* is not a Sentence in the Corpus, since none of the Words in it belong to the Language (English).
 Notice that the Delimiters (*σ*) still appear at the same indices in both *ᚠ* and *inv(ᚠ)*, just in reversed order.
 In *ᚠ*, the Delimiters are at indices 4, 7, and 9.
 In *inv(ᚠ)*, the Delimiters are at indices 9, 7, and 4 (counting from the beginning of the reversed string).
 So, while the sequence of Delimiters is reversed, their positions relative to the beginning and end of the String remain the same.
-Since the Delimiting Algorithm identifies Words based on Delimiter positions, this means application of the algorithm to the reversed Character-level representation, results in the same limitation of the linguistic "*entities*" (Strings) which correspond to Words, but in reversed order and inverted.
-In other words, the Delimiting Algorithm, while defined to apply to Words, can be extended to apply to the more general class of Strings which do not contain Empty Characters.
+Since the Delimiting Algorithm identifies Words based on Delimiter positions, this means application of the algorithm to the reversed Character-level representation, results in the same limiting of the linguistic "*entities*" (Strings) which correspond to Words, but in reversed order and inverted.

-In the case of *ᚢ*, it's *inv(ᚢ)* belongs to the Corpus, since all of its Words belong to the Language (English) and have semantic coherence in *ᚢ*.
+In the case of *ᚢ*, it's *inv(ᚢ)* belongs to the Corpus, since all of its Words belong to the Language (English) and have semantic coherence in *ᚢ*, and the inverted Sentence is admissible.
 This means *ᚢ* belongs to the class of Invertible Sentences in English.
 Take note, none of the Words that belong to *ᚢ* (or more precisely, to one of the ordered pairs of **W**:sub:`ᚢ`) belong to *inv(ᚢ)* (or more precisely, to one of the ordered pairs of **W**:sub:`inv(ᚢ)`).
 However, there does appear to be a relationship between the Words which appear in *ᚢ* and *inv(ᚢ)*, namely, they must be Invertible.
 The Word *"live"* inverts into *"evil"*, while *"on"* inverts into *"no"*.
 In other words, based on this preliminary heuristic analysis, if a Sentence is to be Invertible, the Words which belong to it must belong to the class of Invertible Words **I**.

 In the case of *ᚦ*, a similar situation is found.
 Each Word in *ᚦ* is Invertible and pairs with its Inverse Word in *inv(ᚦ)*, e.g. *"pets"* and *"step"* form an Invertible pair, etc. This means, for the same reasons as *ᚢ*, *ᚦ* belongs to the class of Invertible Sentences.
 However, there is a symmetry embodied in *ᚦ* over and above the pairing of its constituent Words into Invertible pairs.
 Not only is *inv(ᚦ)* a Sentence in the Corpus, but it's equal to *ᚦ* itself.
 Indeed, *ᚦ* belongs to a special class of English sentences: Palindromes.